Frequently Asked Questions

 Who can stay at the Seattle House?

 Families of children undergoing medical treatment at Children’s Hospital who live more than 45 miles from Seattle may stay at the House.
 Most of our families come from Washington, Alaska, Montana and Idaho.
 However, we serve families from throughout the U.S. and world.
-See our housing eligibility guidelines for more information.

 How long do families usually stay at the Seattle House?